 Our farm here is not accessed unless by appointment and the gates are always locked.

 All our Alpaca have their own health and movement records, are micro-chipped, ear tagged and are registered with the British Alpaca Society.

-Our alpacas are faeces tested twice per annum by a Vet as a bare minimum in order to ensure that they are clear of parasites and/or disease which could affect their health.
+Our alpacas are faeces tested monthly here but twice per annum by a Vet as a bare minimum in order to ensure that they are clear of parasites and/or disease which could affect their health.
 We test in house monthly.

 Our paddocks are regularly poovered (faeces picked up) and we do not stock with more than 5 Alpaca per acre, rotating our Alpaca to clean pasture regularly.